-- (1) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - (2) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - (3) Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - (4) Committee members must exercise their powers and discharge their duties- - (a) in good faith in the best interests of the Association; and so as to gain an advantage for themselves or any other person or to cause detriment to the Association.
+- (1) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - (2) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - (3) Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - (4) Committee members must exercise their powers and discharge their duties-

-- (b) for a proper purpose. - (5) Committee members and former committee members must not make improper use of- - (a) their position; or - (b) information acquired by virtue of holding their position-
+- (a) in good faith in the best interests of the Association; and - (b) for a proper purpose. - (5) Committee members and former committee members must not make improper use of- - (a) their position; or - (b) information acquired by virtue of holding their position-